arciisine/win-info/readme.md

 # @arcsine/win-info

+## This fork removes the `screens` lookup and return object.

+ I didn't need it for my project and it adds some [complexity/error potential on win32](https://github.com/arciisine/win-info/issues/2).

+---

 Forked from [active-win](https://github.com/sindresorhus/active-win), by Sindre Sorhus

 Get metadata about the window backing a process PID, or the [active window](https://en.wikipedia.org/wiki/Active_window). (title, id, bounds, owner, etc)